 Distributions under the Plan may be made upon a participant's death, disability, retirement, or termination of employment.
-Actively employed participants may withdraw a portion of their vested account balance due to a financial hardship in accordance with IRS regulations and as defined in the Plan Document.
+Actively employed participants may withdraw a portion of their vested account balance due to a financial hardship in accordance with IRS regulations and as defined in the plan document.
+Actively employed participants may also take a withdrawal from their rollover and after-tax account types within the Plan without meeting one of the hardship criteria.
+Actively employed participants may withdraw all, or any portion, of the vested balance in their accounts after reaching age 591⁄2.
 Benefit payments may be made in the form of a single lump sum payment, a direct rollover into an Individual Retirement Account or another qualified plan, or periodic payments, as applicable.